JoeysCodingProjects/BorisGangBot_Mk2/README.md

 ## Feel free to use any of the code you see!
 I apologize for the lack of comments, still working on that.
 Also, I hope you can ignore all the inside jokes or weirdly named variables.
-Please feel free to ask any questions by submitting an Issue (pretty good way to get in touch with me) or by
+Please feel free to ask any questions by submitting an Issue (pretty good way to get in touch with me) or by some other means you can think of assuming you can get my info.

+Anyways, hope someone finds this useful.
+Took a lot of time to learn all this but should anyone stumble upon this code looking for help in writing a discord bot in C#, it should come in handy a decent bit.
+Enjoy!